AntonovAnton/translate-i18n-vscode/README.md

-# Translate I18n JSON by l10n.dev
+# VS Code Extension - Translate I18n JSON by l10n.dev

-AI-powered localization for VS Code.
+AI-powered localization in VS Code.
 Translate i18n JSON files directly in your editor using l10n.dev's intelligent translation service.

 ## Features

-- 🤖 **AI-Powered Translation**: Context-aware translations using advanced AI
+- 🤖 **AI-Powered Translation**: Context-aware translations using advanced AI.
+- 🔧 **Customizable Translation Style**: Configure translations to use contractions (e.g., "don't" vs "do not") and enable shortening when translations exceed source text length.
+- 🛠️ **Developer-Friendly Features**: Preserves placeholders, HTML tags, and formatting while adapting dates and numbers to target locales.
+Intelligently avoids translating things that shouldn't be translated (proper names, urls, technical terms, etc.).
+Learn more in this article: [i18n vs l10n: Why Developers Should Care and How AI Can Help](https://medium.com/@AntonAntonov88/i18n-vs-l10n-why-developers-should-care-and-how-ai-can-help-fec7a7580d17).
-- 🔐 **Secure API Key Storage**: Your API Keys are stored securely using VS Code's built-in secrets manager
+- 🔐 **Secure API Key Storage**: Your API Keys are stored securely using VS Code's built-in secrets manager.
-- 🎯 **Smart Language Detection**: Automatically detects target languages from your project structure
+- 🎯 **Smart Language Detection**: Automatically detects target languages from your project structure for seamless file organization.
-- 🔧 **Customizable Options**: Configure using contractions, and shortening
+- 🌐 **i18next Support**: Works seamlessly with i18next and other common i18n formats.
+- 🧩 **Source Text as Keys**: Supports projects using source text as translation keys.
+- 🕵️ **Smart Error Detection & Chunking**: Automatically detects and retries translations if placeholders or formatting are lost by the AI.
+For large files, l10n.dev splits content into manageable chunks, maintaining links and context between segments.
+This prevents issues common with direct uploads to AI models (like Claude or GPT), where exceeding ~16,000 characters can cause the model to omit, merge, or shorten content—resulting in lost context and lower translation quality. l10n.dev's approach ensures high-quality, accurate translations even for large i18n files.
-- 💰 **Free Trial**: New users get 30,000 characters free for 3 days
+- 💰 **Free Trial**: New users get 30,000 characters free for 3 days.

 ## Getting Started